casid/jte/README.md

 > Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.

-If you had more than one page like this, you would have to duplicate a lot of shared template code.
+If you had more than one page like `example.jte`, you would have to duplicate a lot of shared template code.
 Let's extract the shared code into a tag.
 Tags are template snippets that can be called by other templates.

 Let's move stuff from our example page to `tag/page.jte`: